About This Course

 Part-Time.
 See Additional Teaching Mode Information for more info.

-This programme is aimed at building on the foundations provided by pre-hospital emergency care programmes and professional experience.
+The Bachelor of Science degree (BSc) is aimed at building on the foundations provided by pre-hospital emergency care programmes and professional experience.
 It is designed to develop skills and knowledge applicable to current practice and specialist areas assisting you in your professional development and life-long learning.

 Graduates of this programme will be in a position to compete for more specialised roles in the paramedical field.
 Competition for these places is high and having an NFQ Level 8 BSc [Hons] qualification will provide you with a strong foundation to compete in this evolving and dynamic field.
 Graduates of the programme will be eligible for Post Graduate programmes.